jwillou/Isolation-Drift/README.md

 principle components) to futher quantify the effects of isolation in the two populations.

 Use IsoDriftModel.R to control:
-  -input of genotypes (alleles and allele frequencies) -simulation parameters
+  1. input of genotypes (alleles and allele frequencies)
+  2. simulation parameters
-  -running of program
+  3. running of program

 IsoDriftModel.R will call FunctionSourcer.R (stored in source directory), which calls RunSims.R (also in source directory).
 Output written to a directory called 'output'.
 See isodriftmodel2.9.zip file for the setup of directories and subdirectories.